jayaram2000/AWS_Tag_compliance/README.md

 ### Deployment Procedure

-1) Create an AWS Lambda funtion in the same region as the EC2 instances
+1) Create an AWS Lambda function in the same region as the EC2 instances
     * Choose author from scratch option
-    * Use python 3.8 runtime and default role with basic Lambda permissions
+    * Use Python 3.8 runtime and default role with basic Lambda permissions
     * Add AmazonEC2FullAccess, AmazonDynamoDBFullAccess policies to the default role created
-    * Copy paste the lambda_funtion.py file contents onto the AWS lambda lambda_funtion.py file
+    * Copy-paste the lambda_funtion.py file contents onto the AWS lambda lambda_funtion.py file
     * Change the execution time from default 3 sec to optimal value >=2min

-2) Add environment variables for Email account to notify users
+2) Add environment variables for the Email account to notify users
     * Enable 2-factor authentication for the mail account and generate an app password
-    * Add the following envirnoment variables under the configuration->environment variables in lambda function
+    * Add the following environment variables under the configuration->environment variables in lambda function
       ~~~
       <b>mail_username : yourmail@example.com</b>
       <b>mail_password : your_password</b>